 Handling Remote and Pre-Appointment Payments

 When you make it easy for people to pay, they are far more likely to do so promptly.
-Sending a payment link directly to their phone number removes friction and fits into their daily lives, turning an administrative task into a simple tap-and-pay action.
+Sending a payment link directly to their phone removes friction and fits into their daily lives, turning an administrative task into a simple tap-and-pay action.

 The automation working in the background makes sure that as soon as a payment is made, the right invoice in Medesk is instantly marked as paid.
 No more cross-referencing bank statements or manually updating records for your team.